khanhlinhkha/khanhlinhkha/README.md

 ## 🔍 About Me

-- 📍 Based in Antwerp, Belgium
+- 📍 Based in Belgium
 - 💡 Passionate about solving real-world problems with data
 - 🧠 Interested in **data science**, **data analytics**, **AI**, **machine learning**, **data engineering**, **deep learning**, and **database systems** projects
 - 🌱 Currently learning and working with: